Leonid Khachiyan: Ellipsoid method

 Khachiyan is best known for his four-page February 1979 paper that indicated how an ellipsoid method for linear programming can be implemented in polynomial time.
 The paper was translated into several languages and spread around the world unusually quickly.
 Authors of a 1981 survey of his work noted that it "has caused great excitement and stimulated a flood of technical papers" and was covered by major newspapers.
 It was originally published without proofs, which were provided by Khachiyan in a later paper published in 1980 and by Peter Gács and Laszlo Lovász in 1981.
 It was Gács and Lovász who first brought attention to Khachiyan's paper at the International Symposium on Mathematical Programming in Montreal in August 1979.
 It was further popularized when Gina Kolata reported it in Science Magazine on November 2, 1979.

 Khachiyan's theory is considered a groundbreaking one that "helped advance the field of linear programming."
 Giorgio Ausiello noted that the method was not practical, "but it was a real breakthrough for the world of operations research and computer science, since it proved that the design of polynomial time algorithms for linear programming was possible and in fact opened the way to other, more practical, algorithms that were designed in the following years."

 Personal life and death

 Khachiyan spoke Russian and English, but not Armenian.
 Bahman Kalantari noted that "For some, his English accent wasn’t always easy to understand."
-The 1979 New York Times profile of him described Khachiyan as "a relaxed, friendly young man in a sweater who speaks a little English, which he learned in high school."
+A 1979 New York Times profile of him described Khachiyan as "a relaxed, friendly young man in a sweater who speaks a little English, which he learned in high school."